mohae/salted/README.md

 This repository uses compound matching to match environments and roles.
 This was not supported in _salt 2014.7.0_ but is supported in _salt 2014.7.1_.

 ## About
-Salted is a salted deployment template that supports base, dev, qa, and production environments with web and db roles.
+Salted is a salted deployment template that uses both environments and roles to determine the target server's configuration.
 It is designed to be a template that makes it easier to build out customized server deployments with SaltStack.

 The salt-master and salt-minion are configured to use the same server.
 This is easily modified to use separate machines for the master and minion(s) by updating the `master` and `minion` files.